 A no-objection from the educational institution.

-Signed official affidavit of support (if the friend/relative is catering for your financial needs)
+Signed official affidavit of support (if the friend/relative is catering to your financial needs)

 |If providing additional proof of income||Property income bank statements for the last six months|

-Visa application form signed by the two parents.
+Visa application form was signed by the two parents.

-The family court order if only one parent has the full custody of the minor.
+The family court order is if only one parent has full custody of the minor.